Hlulani/bookstore/README.md

 ```

    ### Connect to MSSQL
-Create a new database inside your schema and name it: afrikana.
+Create a new database inside your schema and name it: bookstore.

 For command line use: https://www.npmjs.com/package/sql-cli